mvolkmann/blog/src/dart.md

 This is a bit slow the first time it is run, but subsequent runs are much faster.
 If all of the tests pass, this will output "All tests passed!".
-Otherwise it will output "Some tests failed." along with expected and actual results.
+Otherwise it will output the expected and actual results of the failed tests, followed by "Some tests failed."

 To run tests from inside VS Code, click the beaker icon in the left nav to display the test panel.